Composites#

 Examples

-This example runs three reverse anneals from two configured and one randomly generated initial states on a problem constructed by setting random \(\pm 1\) values on a clique (complete graph) of 15 nodes, minor-embedded on a D-Wave system using the DWaveCliqueSampler sampler.
+This example runs three reverse anneals from two configured and one randomly generated initial states on a problem constructed by setting random \(\pm 1\) values on a clique (complete graph) of 15 nodes, minor-embedded on a D-Wave quantum computer using the DWaveCliqueSampler sampler.

 >>> import dimod